wp-plugins/child-theme-configurator/readme.txt

 Contact the vendor directly to ask for this core functionality.
 It is our opinion that ALL themes (especially commercial ones) must pass the Theme Unit Tests outlined by WordPress.org and ALWAYS TEST YOUR CHILD THEME BEFORE ACTIVATING (See "Preview and Activate").

+= Will this slow down my site? =

+The biggest performance hit occurs when you generate the Child Theme files, especially with style-heavy themes.
+CTC has been known to use as much as 32MB to parse large stylesheets, but this is a one-time event.

+Once the child theme stylesheet is created, CTC adds very little overhead to the front-end since all of the functionality is in the admin.

 = Why doesn't the Parent Theme have any styles when I "View Parent CSS"? =

 Your Parent theme is probably using a non-standard location for the stylesheets.
 Check "Scan Parent Theme for additional stylesheets" on the Parent/Child tab and load the Child Theme again.

 = Where is it in the Admin? =

 The Child Theme Configurator can be found under the "Tools" menu in the WordPress Admin.
 Click "Child Themes" to get started.
+NOTE: Only users with "edit_theme_options" capability will have access to the Child Theme Configurator.

 Click the "Help" tab at the top right for a quick reference.

 = Where are the styles?
 The configurator doesn't show anything! =